MIRA-KUMAR/Leetcode-Learning/README.md

 Given an array nums of n integers where nums[i] is in the range [1, n], return an array of all the integers in the range [1, n] that do not appear in nums.

+# LeetCode 485.
+Max Consecutive Ones

+Given a binary array nums, return the maximum number of consecutive 1's in the array.

 # LeetCode 535.
 Encode and Decode TinyURL

 TinyURL is a URL shortening service where you enter a URL such as https://leetcode.com/problems/design-tinyurl and it returns a short URL such as http://tinyurl.com/4e9iAk.
 Design a class to encode a URL and decode a tiny URL.